Synonym(s): Limnanthemum peltatum S.G. Gmel.,

 U.S. Present: AR, AZ, CA, CT, DC, IL, IN, KY, LA, MA, ME, MO, MS, NC, NE, NJ, NY, OH, OK, OR, PA, RI, TN, TX, VA, VT, WA, WI

-Distribution: Yellow floating heart was first documented in the U.S. in Winchester, MA in 1882.
+Distribution in Texas: Yellow floating heart was first documented in the U.S. in Winchester, MA in 1882.
 By the early 1890s, this species had been reported from a number of states across the eastern U.S., and was found to be spreading to natural waterways from water gardens where it was intentionally introduced.
 This species has since spread to numerous states from coast to coast.
 Although this species is prohibited in some states, it is widely available online, and new introductions are likely.

 Yellow floating heart resembles native big floating heart a.k.a. banana lily (Nymphoides aquatica), but can be distinguished by its yellow flowers; native Nymphoides have white flowers.
 Yellow floating heart also slightly resembles water lilies (genus Nymphaea), but has rounded leaf bases unlike the water lilies which have angled leaf bases (i.e., pointed tips adjacent to leaf notch).
 Other alternatives include little floating heart (Nymphoides cordata; native to the U.S. but not TX, not invasive), native spatterdock a.k.a. cow lily (Nuphar lutea ssp.
 Advena), and American white water lily (Nymphaea odorata).